12 Free Online Music Games for Kids Without Login (No Adobe Flash!)

 You can choose a game difficult ranging from really simple (just 3 notes to match) to very complex (8 notes to match).
-You can play just as practice or time yourself to constantly challenge you to mix the musical notes faster.
+You can play just as practice or time yourself to constantly challenge yourself to mix the musical notes faster.

 7. Quia Orchestra Instrument Family

 Go to website: Quia Orchestra Instrument Family

 This is a quiz game that aims to teach kids about musical instrument families.

 After you start the quiz, you are presented with 21 instruments.
 You need to choose what family it belongs to out of brass, percussion, string, and woodwind.
 Although the quiz is simple to play, it makes it very easy to memorize instruments.

 Theremin is an online synth in which you can choose the type of loop you generate, delay, feedback, and scuzz.
 It is better suited for older children that now experiment with electronic music production because it simulates how synthesizers work.

 Important Note: Some of these synth sounds generated might be a bit much for young kids (Theremins generally make pretty weird noises!).
 Make sure that you supervise the child and do not overdo the use of feedback and scuzz.